Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Mx
 ```

 The maxwell, a CGS unit of magnetic flux, defined as 1 Gauss × cm^2.

-Dimension: 𝐋^2 𝐌 𝐈^-1 𝐓^-2.

-See also: `Unitful.cm`, `Unitful.Gauss`

 #### Weber